xmos/fwk_voice/examples/bare-metal/doc/src/examples.rst

 This example demonstrates how AEC functions are called on a single thread to process data through the AEC stage of a pipeline.

 In it, a 32-bit, 4 channel wav file input.wav is read and processed through the AEC stage frame by frame.
-AEC is configured for 2 mic input channels, 2 reference input channels, 10 phase main filter and a 5 phase shadow filter.
+The AEC is configured for 2 mic input channels, 2 reference input channels, 10 phase main filter and a 5 phase shadow filter.
 The input file input.wav has 2 channels of mic input followed by 2 channels of reference input.
 Echo cancelled version of the mic input is generated as the AEC output and written to the output.wav file.